Sealab 2020

 Sealab 2020 is an American animated television series produced by Hanna-Barbera Productions and broadcast on NBC from September 9 to December 2, 1972, on Saturday mornings.
 The series was created by Alex Toth, who also created such other Hanna-Barbera cartoons as Space Ghost and Birdman and the Galaxy Trio.
-A total of 13 episodes were aired, with two episodes remaining unaired.
-As with most Hanna-Barbera series, the show was in occasional rotation on Boomerang, the TV channel that owns the Hanna-Barbera archives.
-From 2000 to 2005, the series had returned for a second life when it was parodied as Sealab 2021 on Cartoon Network's Adult Swim.
+A total of 15 episodes were produced, 13 aired and two remaining unaired.

+A parody follow-up series, entitled Sealab 2021, originally aired on Cartoon Network in December 2000, then on Adult Swim from September 2, 2001 to April 24, 2005.

 Plot

-The series took place at Sealab, an underwater research base on the Challenger seamount.
+The series took place in the year 2020 at Sealab, an underwater research base on the Challenger seamount.
 Commanded by Captain Michael Murphy, Sealab was home to 250 people, and was dedicated to the exploration of the seas and the protection of marine life.
 Dr. Paul Williams, a Chinook oceanographer, led the scientific research team.

 Among other things, the crew of Sealab faced such challenges as attacks from sharks and giant squids, potential environmental disasters, and threats to Sealab and marine life from shipping.